Emil Krafth: Bologna

 Krafth started in the first four league matches of the 2016–17 season in the right–back position before being sent–off for a straight red card in the 81st minute, losing 3–1 against Napoli on 17 September 2016.
 After serving a one match suspension, he returned to the starting line–up against Inter Milan on 25 September 2016 and played 80 minutes before being substituted, as Bologna drew 1–1.
 However, his return was short–lived when Krafth was sidelined on two occasions that saw him out for two months.
-It wasn't until on 6 November 2016 when he returned to the starting line–up, starting the whole game, in a 1–1 draw against Roma.
+On 6 November 2016 he returned to the starting line–up, starting the whole game, in a 1–1 draw against Roma.
 Following this, Krafth found himself in and out of the starting eleven for the side, competing with Vasilis Torosidis and Ibrahima Mbaye over the right–back position.
 He then scored his first goal for Bologna, and set up the club's second goal of the game, in a 4–0 win against Hellas Verona in the fourth round of the Coppa Italia.
 However, Krafth was sent–off for a straight red card in the last minute, in a 1–1 draw against Cagliari on 29 January 2017.
 During a 1–1 draw against Genoa on 26 February 2017, he suffered a knee injury and was substituted in the 53rd minute.
 Initially out in a follow–up match against Lazio, Krafth returned to the starting line–up and started the whole game, in a 2–0 loss.
 At the end of the 2016–17 season, he made twenty–nine appearances and scoring once in all competitions.

 At the start of the 2017–18 season, Krafth was sidelined for two weeks following a muscle injury during the club's pre–season tour.
 Upon returning from injury, he found himself in the substitute bench, and began competing with Torosidis and Mbaye over the right–back position.
 Krafth made his first appearance of the season, starting the whole game, in a 3–0 loss against Napoli on 10 September 2017.
 Following the injury of Torosidis during a match against Atalanta on 22 October 2017, he came on as a 25th-minute substitute and played the rest of the match, as Bologna lost 1–0.
 Following this, Krafth started in the next four matches in the right–back position before Torosidis returned.
 At the end of the 2017–18 season, he made twelve appearances in all competitions.